 Bearer: Bella, Giovanni de.

-Arms interpreted by me, illuminated with lights and shadows, contoured in Sable, with an ogee outer contour and with a watercolor finishing.
+It has been emblazoned by me, illuminated with lights and shadows, outlined in Sable, with an ogee external shape and with a texturized finishing.

-This is the coat of arms of Moritz Hunzinger emblazoned by me.
+This is the coat of arms of Moritz Hunzinger emblazoned by me for the Roll of Arms of the Soberana y Muy Noble Orden de la Granada.

-Blazon keywords: Gules, Vert, Argent, Or, One, Three, Two, On, Trimount, Talbot, Rampant, Collared, Between, Mullet and In bend sinister.
+Blazon keywords: Gules, Vert, Argent, Or, One, Three, Two, On, Trimount, Talbot, Rampant, Collared, Between, Mullet, In bend sinister, Crest, Crown of the Sovereign and Most Noble Order of the Pomegranate, Crown, Surrounded and Collar.

 Bearer: Hunzinger, Moritz.